LeilaMoussa/automate-attendance-records/README.md

 - [ ] Hide constants in a separate module.

 Future work:
-- [ ] Typos in names: what differentiates a typo from a slighly different name? ==> Fuzzy search!
+- [ ] Typos in names: what differentiates a typo from a slighly different name? ==> Fuzzy search?